 Power-saving shutdown – Automatic power-saving shutdown is not supported in Oracle Solaris Cluster configurations and should not be enabled.
-See the poweradm(8) man page for more information.
+See the poweradm(1M) man page for more information.

-Packet Filter (PF) feature – When IP network multipathing (IPMP) is used for public network, Oracle Solaris Cluster relies on IPMP for public network monitoring.
-Any PF configuration must be made in accordance with IPMP configuration guidelines and restrictions concerning PF.
+IP Filter feature – When IP network multipathing (IPMP) is used for public network, Oracle Solaris Cluster relies on IPMP for public network monitoring.
+Any IP Filter configuration must be made in accordance with IPMP configuration guidelines and restrictions concerning IP Filter.

 fssnap – Oracle Solaris Cluster software does not support the fssnap command, which is a feature of UFS.
 However, you can use the fssnap command on local systems that are not controlled by Oracle Solaris Cluster software.
 The following restrictions apply to fssnap support: